Strong Numerical Methods of Orders 2.0, 2.5, and 3.0 for Ito Stochastic Differential Equations Based on the Unified Stochastic Taylor Expansions and Multiple Fourier-Legendre Series: Approximation of iterated Ito Stochastic Integrals Based on Multiple Fourier--Legendre Series

 The Fourier--Legendre coefficients

-can be calculated exactly before start of the numerical method (\ref{4.45}) using DERIVE or MAPLE (computer packs of symbol transformations).
-In \cite{2006}, \cite{2017}-\cite{2013}, \cite{arxiv-3} several tables with these coefficients can be found.
-Note that the mentioned Fourier--Legendre coefficients not depend on the step of integration $\tau_{p+1}-\tau_p$ of the numerical scheme, which can be not a constant in a general case.
+can be calculated exactly before start of the numerical method (\ref{4.45}) using DERIVE or MAPLE (computer algebra systems).
+In \cite{2006}, \cite{2017}-\cite{2013}, \cite{arxiv-3}, \cite{2018a}-\cite{2018aaa} several tables with these coefficients can be found.
+Note that the mentioned Fourier--Legendre coefficients are independent of the integration step $\tau_{p+1}-\tau_p$ of the numerical scheme, which can be not a constant in a general case.

+Note that in \cite{Mikh-1}, \cite{Kuz-Kuz} the database with 270,000 exactly calculated Fourier--Legendre coefficients was described.
+This database was used in the software package \cite{Mikh-1}, \cite{Kuz-Kuz}, which is written in the Python programming language for the implementation of explicit one-step numerical schemes with strong orders 0.5, 1.0, 1.5, 2.0, 2.5, and 3.0 of convergence for Ito SDEs.
+The optimization of the mean-square approximation procedures for iterated Ito stochastic integrals from these numerical schemes can be found in \cite{Mikh-2}.

-On the basis of the presented approximations of iterated Ito stochastic integrals we can see that increasing of multiplicities of these integrals leads to increasing of orders of smallness according to $\tau_{p+1}-\tau_p$ ($\tau_{p+1}-\tau_p\ll 1$) in the mean-square sense for iterated Ito stochastic integrals.
-This leads to sharp decrease of member quantities in the approximations of iterated Ito stochastic integrals (see the number $q$ in the theorem 2), which are required for achieving the acceptable accuracy of the approximation.
+On the basis of the presented approximations of iterated Ito stochastic integrals we can see that increasing of multiplicities of these integrals leads to increasing of orders of smallness with respect to $\tau_{p+1}-\tau_p$ ($\tau_{p+1}-\tau_p\ll 1$) in the mean-square sense for iterated Ito stochastic integrals.
+This leads to a sharp decrease of member quantities in the approximations of iterated Ito stochastic integrals (see the number $q$ in Theorem 3), which are required for achieving the acceptable accuracy of approximation.